 A High Risk Merchant Account is often difficult to obtain.
 Many of our clients are surprised to learn that their business is deemed high risk.
 There are many reasons why a business may be categorized as high risk.
 Most of it has to do with a bank’s underwriting guidelines.
-Each bank has a set of guidelines that are used to determine if a business is high risk or low risk.
+Each bank when considering whether or not to allow a business to accept high risk payments, has a set of guidelines that are used to determine if a business is high risk or low risk.
 What may be frustrating to some of our clients is that those guidelines are not even consistent from one bank to the next.
-However, most banks to have two consistent guidelines that help in factoring high risk.
+However, most banks to have two consistent guidelines that help in factoring high risk payments.
 This is the number of chargebacks your bank believes your business will receive and the possibility of fraud being listed as reason for the chargeback.
 The more likely a business is expected to have a large volume of chargebacks, the greater the risk, thus labeling your business as “high risk”.
+Risky Merchant Accounts are what we specialize in.
+Give us a call today and get approved fast!

 A great example of a surprisingly high risk business would be a travel site that sells exclusive dream vacations to their customers.
 While travel sites seem innocent enough, they are generally classified as high risk because they are more vulnerable to cancellations due to outside factors, such as weather.

-Most banks consider adult entertainment as another high risk business.
-They are notorious for recieving large amounts of chargebacks.
+Most banks consider adult entertainment as Risky Merchant Accounts.
+They are notorious for receiving large amounts of chargebacks.
 It is not uncommon for customers to use adult entertainment sites and then, ask for a refund, claiming they never visited the sites.

-Many other types of businesses, such as gambling, nutraceutical, online dating, and credit repair sites, also are considered high risk due to the likelihood of more than typical numbers of chargebacks.
+Many other types of Risky Merchant Accounts, such as gambling, nutraceutical, online dating, and credit repair sites, also are considered high risk due to the likelihood of more than typical numbers of chargebacks.

 Though one factor alone likely will not determine whether a business requires a high-risk merchant account, these factors influence the decision: